l3uddz/traktarr/README.md

   "api_key":""
 }
 ```
-`api_key` - Fill in your OMDB API key (*This is only needed if you wish to use rating filtering on adding movies from command line*)
+`api_key` - Fill in your OMDB API key (*This is only needed if you wish to use rating filtering on adding movies from command line/automatic*)
 # Usage

 ## Automatic (Scheduled)